 Create an XACML Access Control Domain

-An XACML Access Control Domain is a specific area of a DIT that contains one or more XACML policies.
-The entry at the top of the domain is termed the access control administrative point.
+An XACML Access Control Domain is an area of a DIT containing XACML policy.
+The entry at the top of the domain is the access control administrative point.

 To create an XACML Access Control Domain: